Maronite Catholic Eparchy of Saint Maron of Brooklyn

-Maronite Catholic Eparchy of Saint Maron of Brooklyn (in Latin: Eparchia Sancti Maronis Bruklyniensis Maronitarum) is an entity pertaining to the Apostolic Maronite Patriarchal Church of Antioch and is a diocese of the Maronite Church for the east coast of the United States, being headquartered in Brooklyn, New York.
+The Eparchy of Saint Maron of Brooklyn (Eparchia Sancti Maronis Bruklyniensis Maronitarum) is a Antiochene Syriac Maronite Church eparchy of the Catholic Church headquartered in Brooklyn, New York for the East Coast of the United States.
 In conformity with the Code of Canons of the Eastern Churches (CCEO), the eparchy is under the direct jurisdiction of the Roman Pontiff.
 In 2017 there were 33,000 baptized.
-It is currently ruled by eparch Gregory John Mansour.
+It is led by eparch Gregory John Mansour.

 Territory and statistics

 The eparchy includes the Maronite Catholic faithful in the eastern coast states of the United States.

 It borders in the north with the Maronite Catholic Eparchy of Saint Maron of Montreal, which covers Canada, and to the west with the Maronite Catholic Eparchy of Our Lady of Lebanon of Los Angeles, which covers thirty-four states of the United States.

-Its eparchial seat is the city of Brooklyn, where is located the Our Lady of Lebanon Maronite Cathedral (Brooklyn).
+Its eparchial seat is the city of Brooklyn, where is located the Our Lady of Lebanon Maronite Cathedral.
 The Saint Maron Maronite church in Detroit, dedicated to Saint Maron, is the former cathedral church of the eparchy.

 The territory is divided into 34 parishes and in 2017 had 33,000 Lebanese Maronite Catholics.